schneider128k/machine_learning_course/README.md

 - [Mathematical derivation of gradient for linear regression](https://github.com/schneider128k/machine_learning_course/blob/master/slides/linear_regression_simple.pdf)

-(TO DO: improve everything below!)

-In the first implementation, we us consider the weight and bias separately.
+In the first implementation, we consider the weight and bias separately and implement stochastic gradient descent.
+It is easy to see the correspondance between the code and the mathematical expression for the gradient.

 - [Notebook for solving linear regression using stochastic gradient descent](https://colab.research.google.com/drive/1ZKa5sIiSgS8P1RuNyH6yYcZ6F9S7Yiwu)

 In the second implementation, we combine the weight and bias into one vector.
 We also consider three versions of gradient descent: batch, stochastic, and mini-batch gradient descent.
+We use a *vectorized* implementation, that is, all data in a batch is processed in parallel.
+It is more difficult to see the correspondance between the code and the mathematical expression for the gradient.

  - [Notebook for solving linear regression using gradient descent (batch, stochastic, mini-batch)](https://colab.research.google.com/drive/1qBxfTPoNcSFvpwu1NDl1V6cHEqL3aQl-)

+(TO DO: improve everything below!)

 ### Linear regression - Keras implementation